 For this opportunity, research done in China, Japan, Korea, Hong Kong, Macau, and Taiwan will be given preference.
 Projects in Southeast Asia (Thailand, Vietnam, Philippines, Malaysia, Myanmar, Indonesia, Laos, Cambodia, Singapore) may also be considered.
 Preference will be given to undergraduates affiliated with the Mendoza College of Business, but all Notre Dame undergraduates who are U.S. citizens are eligible for this funding.

 There is no special application process for this funding.
 Simply submit a research grant application to CUSE by our standard deadlines and check the "Roberts Endowment for Research in East Asia” box.
-Funding limits are $2,500 for the academic year and $5,500 for summer.
+Funding limits are $2,500.
 If students anticipate that the budget for their research expenses will exceed the funding limits, they are encouraged to meet with Dr. Mikuljan in CUSE before drafting a proposal.
+If students return from their project with receipts proving they spend more than the $2,500, CUSE will consider reimbursing additional funds.

 For more information about CUSE research grants, including application instructions and requirements, visit http://cuse.nd.edu/undergraduate-research/funding-research/cuse-grants/grant-types/research-creative-endeavor/.